 Since 2008, Vorys has been recognized as one of the top gay-friendly workplaces in central Ohio on the Human Rights Campaign’s Corporate Equality Index.

-Vorys has earned the WILEF Gold Standard Certification for the first time since in 2019 and again in 2020.
-Under new more stringent criteria, Vorys is one of only 45 law firms across the United States to have earned the designation in 2019.
+Vorys earned the WILEF Gold Standard Certification for the first time since in 2019 and again in 2020.
+Under new more stringent criteria, Vorys is one of only 48 law firms across the United States to have earned the WILEF Gold Standard Certification designation in 2020.

 Additionally, the firm has been a member of the Leadership Council on Legal Diversity since its inception.